FanDuel promo code: Get $200 in bonus bets for Seahawks vs. Patriots in 2026 Big Game, Sunday, NFL betting

 FanDuel offers various bonuses for New England vs. Seattle game

-A champion will be crowned on Sunday when the New England Patriots take on the Seattle Seahawks, and football fans can take advantage of the latest FanDuel promo code, which offers new users $200 in bonus bets if their first wager of $5 or more wins.
+A champion will be crowned on Sunday when the New England Patriots take on the Seattle Seahawks (-4.5), and football fans can take advantage of the latest FanDuel promo code, which offers new users $200 in bonus bets if their first wager of $5 or more wins.
 Kickoff for Patriots vs. Seahawks is set for 6:30 p.m.
-ET in Santa Clara, California.
+ET.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.